Should I assess?

 Assessment definitions and types

-Assessment refers to when one or more people judges how well a completed task meets specific criteria.
+Assessment refers to when one or more people judge how well a completed task meets specific criteria.
 Assessment criteria can range from whether or not the task has been completed, to a full set of quality descriptors with defined performance levels or grades.
 Those making the judgement can be the students themselves, their peers and/or staff.

 As for any other assignment or activity, the assessment options for reflective tasks are typically: